Environmental Impact Assessment Ordinance

 3.1 Existing or potential beneficial uses that are sensitive to water pollution shall include, but not be limited to:

-1. areas of ecological or conservation values including marine conservation areas, existing or gazetted proposed marine parks and marine reserves, sites of special scientific interest (SSSI), existing or gazetted proposed country parks and special areas, wetlands, mangroves and important freshwater habitats;
+- areas of ecological or conservation values including existing or gazetted proposed marine parks and marine reserves, aquatic systems of the sites of special scientific interest (SSSI), and existing or gazetted proposed country parks and special areas, wetlands, conservation area, mangroves and important freshwater habitats;

-2. areas for abstraction of water for potable water supply;
+- areas for abstraction of water for potable water supply, aquaculture and irrigation;

-4. fish spawning grounds, fish culture zones, shellfish harvesting/culture site and brackish/freshwater fish ponds;
+- fish spawning and nursery grounds, fish culture zones, mariculture subzones including shellfish culture site and brackish/freshwater fish ponds;

 4. Assessment Approach

-4.1 Assessment shall rely on the concept of assimilative capacity of the receiving water body and water quality objectives.
-Assimilative capacity will vary with the characteristics of each site and with the type and number of discharges or activities or affected beneficial uses.
-Quantification of the assimilative capacity of the receiving environment shall take into account physical processes, as well as all chemical, biochemical and biological processes.
-Sensitive receivers based on beneficial uses shall be identified and the water quality impact shall be assessed with reference to the Water Quality Objectives or criteria covered in Annex 6.
-Assimilative capacity of a water body is regarded as exceeded if the water quality objectives (WQOs) for the most sensitive target of the beneficial uses to be protected for that water body are exceeded.
+4.1 Assessment shall rely on the concept of assimilative capacity of the receiving water body and Water Quality Objectives (WQOs).
+Assimilative capacity will depend on the characteristics of each site, the type and number of discharges or activities as well as the beneficial uses in question.
+Evaluation of the assimilative capacity of the receiving waters shall take into account the relevant physical, chemical and biological processes.
+Sensitive receivers based on beneficial uses shall be identified and the water quality impact shall be assessed with reference to the WQOs or other relevant criteria covered in Annex 6.
+The implementation of the project shall not result in exceedance of the relevant WQOs for turbidity, suspended solids, temperature, salinity, pH, dissolved oxygen and bacteria for the beneficial uses to be protected for the water body.

 5. Assessment Methodology